[February 2nd 2019]

-Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother shortly before Rudyard's arrival in the city at the age of sixteen, to work as a journalist.
+Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother the year before Rudyard's arrival in the city at the age of sixteen, to work as a journalist.
 It is listed in ORG as No 18.

 This is one of the more lyrical Schoolboy Lyrics, in which the young poet is experimenting, successfully and vividly, with a tight formal structure, to offer a metaphor for young love.
 The poet considers fruit ripening on a sunny wall, sees a ripe one fall off the tree, wonders if it is important and decides that it is not.